eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 But we obviously are also running `Test::main`, so why does that method not get compiled?

 The HotSpot JVM executes your Java (byte-)code in one of these ways:
 - Interpreter: initially all code is executed in the interpreter.
 This means we can start executing code immediately, but not at a high speed.
-We profile which code is executed, by counting how many times a method is invoked for example.
+We profile which code is executed by, for example, counting how many times a method is invoked.
 If we reach a certain threshold, we decide that this method should be compiled, so we add the method to the compilation queue.
-But in the meantime we continue executing in the interpreter.
+But, in the meantime, we continue executing in the interpreter.
 If we ever enter that method again, and the compilation is complete, then we can execute the compiled code.
 - C1: Once profiling has determined that the code is hot enough (e.g. has been called a lot), we compile the method with C1.
 The goal of C1 is to generate optimized machine code with a low compilation time overhead.
-The resulting code is areadly much faster than the interpreted code.
+The resulting code is already much faster than the interpreted code.
 To make this work, C1 only performs very limited optimizations, because we do not want to spend more time at this stage yet.
 C1 also adds profiling code to the machine code, so that we can keep counting the number of invocations.
 If we detect that the code has been called a lot more, we eventually would like to generate more optimized machine code.
 If a certain invocation count is exceeded, we enqueue the method for compilation again, but this time with C2.
 - C2: Once profiling has determined that the code is very hot, we want to generate highly optimized machine code.
 We are willing to pay the higher compilation time, because we expect the code to be executed a lot in the future.
 The reduction of overall execution time with faster code (ideally) outweighs the cost of spending more time on more sophisticated optimizations during C2 compilation.

 A few more points:
 - Profiling information is not only used for counting method invocations to track hot code but also/most importantantly for guiding C2’s aggressive/optimistic optimizations.
-C2 is not only slower but there is a high risk that early C2 compiled code would immediately deoptimize.
+C2 is not only slower but there is a high risk that early C2-compiled code would immediately deoptimize.
 - This is as simplified picture.
 Different paths are possible, i.e. we sometimes also directly compile at C2 or stay at C1 and also different levels of profiling are possible.
-- OSR (On Stack Replacement): if we have a loop that executes very many iterations, we would like to compile it while we are in the loop.
+- On Stack Replacement (OSR): if we have a loop that executes very many iterations, we would like to compile it while we are in the loop.
 Once the backedge is taken and the code is compiled, we can enter the compiled code at that point in the code.
 [More about OSR in Part 3](https://eme64.github.io/blog/2025/01/23/Intro-to-C2-Part03.html).

 Back to our example.
-We saw that `Test::main` was never compiled, thus must have exclusively been executed in the interpreter. `Test::test` is first executed in the interpreter, then is deemed hot enough for a C1 compilation.
+We saw that `Test::main` was never compiled, and thus must have exclusively been executed in the interpreter. `Test::test` is first executed in the interpreter, then is deemed hot enough for a C1 compilation.

 We can force all executions to be run in the interpreter, with the flag `-Xint`:
 ```